16lbs of fat loss & 2.5 months later on the potato diet

 What’s next

-discovered.
-However, if I continue to lose fat at my approx 10lbs/month rate, even to 15% BF, that will be extremely interesting, and we should see it in 2 months.I have a lot more ideas and details about why keto probably doesn’t work well for me, and maybe what I can do to make it work well for me, why I will probably not lose weight on a fruitarian diet, why a high sugar diet fails but a high starch diet works for me, the interesting patterns I got a CGM with the potato diet and many other things but this article is already over the email length limit as it is.
+I have a lot more ideas and details about why keto probably doesn’t work well for me, and maybe what I can do to make it work well for me, why I will probably not lose weight on a fruitarian diet, why a high sugar diet fails but a high starch diet works for me, the interesting patterns I got a CGM with the potato diet and many other things but this article is already over the email length limit as it is.

 I will start after my blood draw on October 10th and update everyone once I’m done.

-If you want more interim updates or to learn more about my other ideas about how weight loss works, follow me on X and subscribe here on my substack.
+If you want more interim updates or to learn more about my other ideas about how weight loss works, follow me on X and subscribe here on my Substack.

 Hey, fabulous!
 Well done, and good luck with your app.
 It sounds like exactly the sort of thing that's needed.